 Businesses should bear in mind that while 2 weeks’ leave is better than nothing, parents may need more time off to fully deal with their loss.
 As a result, employers should also try to be flexible and where possible, offer additional leave (whether paid or unpaid) and support to help grieving parents cope with their loss.
 A change to the employee’s working schedule, for example, to allow them to work remotely, may help employees feel supported in the workplace.

-Businesses may wish to consider putting in place a bereavement leave policy, setting out information regarding bereavement leave.
+Businesses may wish to consider putting in place a parental bereavement leave policy, setting out information regarding parental bereavement leave.
 Ask a lawyer for more information.